Tanisha031/Quantium-Data-Analytics-Internship/README.md

 # Program Tasks

- Data Preparation and Exploration:
+* Data Preparation and Exploration:*

 -Cleaned and processed the provided datasets.

 -Conducted exploratory data analysis (EDA) to identify trends and anomalies.

- // Data Analysis and Insights Generation:
+ * Data Analysis and Insights Generation: *

 -Analyzed the dataset to identify key business insights.

 -Focused on understanding customer purchasing behavior and its implications.

- Presentation and Recommendations:
+ * Presentation and Recommendations:*

 -Summarized findings in a clear and concise manner.

 -Suggested actionable recommendations for Quantium's business strategy.

- Key Skills Demonstrated
+ * Key Skills Demonstrated *

 -Data Cleaning: Ensuring datasets are accurate and consistent.